 Each employee has an obligation to observe and follow the Company's policies and to maintain proper standards of conduct at all times.
 If an individual's behavior interferes with the orderly and efficient operation of a department, corrective disciplinary measures will be taken.
 All employees also share an obligation to safeguard the integrity of the Company's reputation and assure the continuation of ethical business practices.
-Disciplinary action may include a verbal counseling, written warning, suspension without pay and discharge.
+Disciplinary action may include a verbal counseling, written warning, suspension without pay, and discharge.
 Please note that the Company reserves the right to impose whatever discipline it chooses, or none at all, in a particular instance.
-The Company will deal with each situation individually and nothing in this Handbook should be construed as a promise of specific treatment in a given situation.
+The Company will deal with each situation individually, and nothing in this Handbook should be construed as a promise of specific treatment in a given situation.
+Employees should clearly understand that, in referencing or identifying conduct that can result in disciplinary action, the Company is not intending to prohibit (and does not intend to discipline) conduct that is protected concerted activity under the National Labor Relations Act

-The following misconduct may result in discipline up to and including discharge:
+The following misconduct may result in discipline up to and including IMMEDIATE discharge: